 “Looks familiar”, comments Eva when she first sees the low-rent motel room where Willie and Eddie have chosen to stay.
 Stranger Than Paradise may be a film in three distinct parts, with three contrasting settings, but Tom DiCillo’s crisply beautiful black-and-white cinematography reduces all these places to a claustrophobic sameness.
 Not that the film is in any way formless.
 Its beginning and end form a neat ring composition, while everything in between is charted not on the geographical points of a map, but in subtle contrasts of character.

 Willie may lecture Eva on the ‘American’ way to eat, speak and behave, but while he is a single, work-shy loser with no ambition and few prospects, she is a resourceful, driven winner, quick to acquire a job and a boyfriend (Danny Rosen).
-In other words, she embraces the American Dream far more than her cousin ever will, and while the film’s twist ending may at first seem merely an ironic gag that has come out of nowhere, in fact it crystallises the difference between this odd couple: Eva is open enough to seize the opportunities serendipity offers and to make a new life in the new world, while aimless Willie is in fact always going backwards.
+In other words, she embraces the American Dream far more than her cousin ever will, and while the film’s twist ending may at first seem merely an ironic gag that has come out of nowhere, in fact it crystallises the difference between this odd couple: Eva is open enough to seize the opportunities serendipity offers and to make a new life in the New World, while aimless Willie is in fact always going backwards.
 Paradise, it turns out, is not a real place to which you can travel, but more a state of mind which seems to be ever slipping away from the arrested Willie.

-From the cast’s pitch-black comic timing to John Lurie’s melancholic score to Jarmusch’s cleverer-than-it-seems script (where even a list of racehorses’ names read out from a newspaper by Eddie conceals a whole programme of stylistic allegiances, thematic concerns and intertextual allegiances), Stranger Than Paradise is a gem of understated cinema.
+From the cast’s pitch-black comic timing to John Lurie’s melancholic score to Jarmusch’s cleverer-than-it-seems script (where even a list of racehorses’ names read out from a newspaper by Eddie conceals a whole programme of stylistic allegiances, thematic concerns and intertextual nods), Stranger Than Paradise is a gem of understated cinema.